Package Leaflet: Information for the User

 Children and adolescents in the growth phase (under 18 years) should not take norfloxacin.

-If you take more Norfloxacino Sandoz than you should
+If you take more Norfloxacin Sandoz than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
-It is recommended to bring the packaging and the medication leaflet to the healthcare professional.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount taken.
+It is recommended to take the package and the package leaflet of the medication to the healthcare professional.

 You may be advised to take solutions containing calcium.
 This will prevent your system from absorbing more norfloxacin.

 Do not worry.
 Simply take the next dose at the usual time.
-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

 Do not stop taking the medication abruptly, even if your symptoms have improved quickly.
-You must continue taking the medication for the time your doctor recommends, otherwise, the infection may recur.
+You should continue taking the medication for the time recommended by your doctor, otherwise, the infection may recur.

 Stop taking the medicine and consult your doctor immediately if you have:

-The administration of antibiotics containing quinolones and fluoroquinolones has been associated with very rare cases of long-term or permanent adverse reactions (even months or years) such as tendon inflammation, tendon rupture, joint pain, limb pain, difficulty walking, abnormal sensations such as pinching, tingling, numbness, burning, or pain (neuropathy), depression, fatigue, sleep disturbances, memory loss, and hearing, vision, taste, and smell loss, in some cases regardless of pre-existing risk factors.
+The administration of antibiotics containing quinolones and fluoroquinolones has been associated with very rare cases of long-term (even months or years) or permanent adverse reactions, such as tendon inflammation, tendon rupture, joint pain, pain in the limbs, difficulty walking, abnormal sensations such as pinching, tingling, burning, numbness, or pain (neuropathy), fatigue, decreased memory and concentration, effects on mental health (which can include sleep disorders, anxiety, panic attacks, depression, and suicidal ideation) as well as decreased hearing, vision, taste, and smell, in some cases regardless of the presence of pre-existing risk factors.

-Cases of increased size and weakening or tearing of the aortic wall (aneurysms and dissections) have been reported, which could lead to rupture and be fatal, and heart valve insufficiency in patients who have received fluoroquinolones.
+There have been reports of increased size and weakening or tearing of the aortic wall (aneurysms and dissections), which could lead to rupture and be fatal, and cardiac valve insufficiency in patients who have received fluoroquinolones.
 See also section 2.

-Do not use after the expiration date indicated on the packaging after CAD/EXP.
+Do not use after the expiration date indicated on the package after CAD/EXP.
 The expiration date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and medicines you no longer need at the SIGRE collection point at the pharmacy.
-Ask your pharmacist how to dispose of the packaging and medicines you no longer need.
-This will help protect the environment.
+Medicines should not be thrown away through the sewers or in the trash.
+Deposit the packages and medicines you no longer need in the SIGRE Point of the pharmacy.
+Ask your pharmacist how to dispose of the packages and medicines you no longer need.
+This way, you will help protect the environment.

 Composition of Norfloxacino Sandoz:

-It is presented in a PVC/PVDC/Al blister pack in packaging of1, 14 and 500 coated tablets.
+It is presented in PVC/PVDC/Al blisters in packages of 1, 14, and 500 film-coated tablets.

 Sandoz Farmacéutica, S.A.